Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 In fact, after analyzing 37,259 Facebook ads, AdEspresso found that the ideal length for a headline is 5 words14 words for the main text, and 18 words for the description.

-And as of recently, you may have noticed that Facebook introduced a new feature that has to do with the length of your ad copy.
+As of recently, you may have noticed that Facebook introduced a new feature that has to do with the length of your ad copy.

 Facebook Ad Mistake 10: Not using emojis